cmac-duke/coding-tutorials/_posts/2017-01-16-supercollider-synthdefs.md

 ---
 date: 2017-01-16
-title: Google Cloud
+title: Creating Instruments
 categories:
-  - p5.js
+  - Supercollider
-description: Deploy Jekyll sites to Google Cloud
+description: "Deploy your Jekyll site to Azure"
 type: Document
 ---
 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.